libuv/libuv/docs/src/guide/threads.rst

 the result when it is done.

-Today there are two predominant thread libraries: the Windows threads implementation and POSIX's `pthreads`_. libuv's thread API is analogous to the pthreads API and often has similar semantics.
+Today there are two predominant thread libraries: the Windows threads implementation and POSIX's :man:`pthreads(7)`. libuv's thread API is analogous to the pthreads API and often has similar semantics.

 A notable aspect of libuv's thread facilities is that it is a self contained